United Company RUSAL Plc: Overseas Regulatory Announcement 2017 Annual Report

 (Stock Code: 486)

-This announcement is made pursuant to Rule 13.10B of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and applicable French and Russian law and regulations.
+This announcement is made pursuant to Rule 13.10B of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.

-United Company RUSAL Plc ("UC RUSAL" or the "Company") announces that its annual report for the financial year ended 31 December 2017 has been filed with the Autorité des Marchés Financiers in France on the date hereof and is accessible on UC RUSAL's website at http://rusal.ru/en/investors/reports.aspx
+United Company RUSAL Plc (the "Company") announces that the attached announcement in relation to the annual report of the Company for the financial year ended 31 December 2017 has been released in Russian to the Public Joint-Stock Company «Moscow Exchange MICEX-RTS» on which the Company is listed and on the website of the Company.

 By Order of the Board of Directors of